 View by Themes

-When viewing by Themes on the 'Survey results' page, there are some additional steps you can take to understand the results.
+When viewing by Themes, there are some additional steps you can take to understand the results.
+If survey settings allow, you can also respond to optional feedback using the 'Themes' view.

 3️⃣ Hover over the answer distribution bar to see what % of submitted answers were positive, neutral, or negative.